-Democratic governance exists when a government governs for and on behalf of its community as a whole occurs when governments govern as a result of being elected.
-Good democratic governance occurs when governments govern as a result of being elected exists when a government governs for and on behalf of its community as a whole.
+Democratic governance occurs when governments govern as a result of being elected.
+Good democratic governance exists when a government governs for and on behalf of its community as a whole.
 This provides the democratic basis, which is essential to an understanding of good governance in the local government sector.